Skyld/bulletproof-testing/README.md

 # Bulletproof Testing Workshop

-> This repository contains the coding exercises for the workshop
+> This repository contains the coding exercises of the workshop.